 Sections 9 and 10 in the Validation Report provide a detailed analysis of distance and dihedral restraints, respectively.
 Both sections have similar subsections and contents for their respective restraints categories, and hence are discussed here together.
 Sections 9.1 and 10.1 describe the summary of violations in different restraint categories.
-For each category, the table provides the total number of restraints, its percentage with respect to the total, the number of violated restraints, and its percentage with respect to that particular category and with respect to the total number of restraints.
+For each category, the table provides the total number of restraints, the percentage with respect to the total, the number of violated restraints, and the percentage with respect to that particular category and with respect to the total number of restraints.
 Restraints that are violated in at least one model are counted as violated and restraints that are violated in all the models are counted as consistently violated.
-The information in the table is also provided as a bar chart which gives a straightforward overview of any consistent errors.
+The information in the table is also provided as a bar chart which gives a straightforward overview of any consistent violations.
 The example for PDB ID 7m5t (Figure 3) shows a typical pattern, with only a very few violated restraints and no consistently violated ones.